Data Lab allows you to step beyond the survey structure as it was fielded by adding Virtual Questions (VQ).

 Step 3: Selecting from the Questions/Answers

-After you've done this, the VQ becomes an active part of your survey data like the rest of questions, becoming available for use in filtering the rest of the survey data, exports, and even using the VQ to create a custom banner for Crosstab or Significance Testing.
+After generating the chart, the VQ becomes an active part of your survey data exactly like any other question, VQs are available for use in filtering the rest of the survey data, exports, and even using them to create a custom banner for Crosstab Analysis (microscope icon).

-Make sure to save your Virtual Question work as a new report!
+Make sure to save your Virtual Question work as a new report or "save as" to your current custom report!
 You'll be able to share it with colleagues or access it yourself at a later time.
-Follow the Article down below if you need to find out how to save a custom report.
+Click the button below if you need to find out how to save a custom report.